Greg Mansell: Cycling

 Having competed in swimming since 2006, Mansell started competing in cycling at the start of the 2011 season, taking his first ever win at the Mountbatten Circuit Race in Swinemouth earlier that year.
 He competed in the 2011 Halfords Tour Series for Team UK Youth.
 He finished 11th in the Men's Omnium at the 2012 British National Track Cycling Championships and 8th in the same event in 2013.

 He won an individual bronze representing Jersey in the Town centre criterium at the 2013 Island Games.
 He was also a member of the bronze winning Jersey team in Men's Team Road Race and Men's Time Trial Team Award.

-For the 2014 season he will be cycling for NFTO Pro Cycling, alongside former UK Youth riders Jon Mould and Josh Hunt.
+For the 2014 season he will rode for NFTO Pro Cycling, alongside former UK Youth riders Jon Mould and Josh Hunt.